LucDuponcheelAtGitHub/programming_course/chapter07/README_01_to_06.md

 definition, being a special case of a sequential construction), and *condition*, `IF(bp) { tq } ELSE { fq }`.
 `fibonacci` and `factorial` are *recursive* program specifications.
-Similar to `FP`, a program specification may be defined *recursively* by an equation of the form `val p = P(p)`, where `P(p)` is a program specification built from program names s, and the program name `p` itself, using combinators.
+Similar to `FP`, a program specification may be defined *recursively* by an equation of the form `val p = P(p)`, where `P(p)` is a program specification built from program names, and the program name `p` itself, using combinators.

 Recall that `fibonacci` and `factorial` are *program specifications*.
 They can, for example, be implemented using an *active computation DSL implementation* or a *reactive computation DSL implementation*.